FCKH8: Other campaigns

-Criticism and reception
+Reception

 FCKH8 has received criticism for their marketing campaigns, with most respondents criticizing the videos as a way to sell T-shirts.
-Critics of the company such as the Christian Science Monitor have criticized the campaigns, with the Christian Science Monitor stating that the Potty-Mouthed Princesses campaign "betrays a social media marketing perspective devoid of ethics.
-The video’s ethos is so steeped in a “Generation Like” mindset that having the video widely “liked” and “shared” is clearly what matters most—resulting in the company’s decision to push girls as young as age six into the roles of cultural provocateurs."
+Critics of the company, such as the Christian Science Monitor, have criticized the campaigns, with the Christian Science Monitor stating that the Potty-Mouthed Princesses campaign "betrays a social media marketing perspective devoid of ethics", stating: "The video’s ethos is so steeped in a 'Generation Like' mindset that having the video widely 'liked' and 'shared' is clearly what matters most—resulting in the company’s decision to push girls as young as age six into the roles of cultural provocateurs."
 FCKH8 also received criticism from the parents of two children featured in the Hey White People video, as she felt her children's compensation was too low when considering the amount of money the company received from T-shirt sales.

-The company's campaigns have also received some praise and defense, and a writer for Slate commented that Potty-Mouthed Princesses's effectiveness stemmed from YouTube videos that featured children cursing, as it is "fun to watch girls and boys shatter precious princess tropes and refreshing to see little kids straightforwardly announce the necessity of feminism at a time when grown men and women are still tip-toeing around the word."
+The company's campaigns have also received some praise and defense, and a writer for Slate commented that Potty-Mouthed Princesses's effectiveness stemmed from YouTube videos that featured children cursing, as it is "fun to watch girls and boys shatter precious princess tropes and refreshing to see little kids straightforwardly announce the necessity of feminism at a time when grown men and women are still tip-toeing around the word".
 Some of the parents of children featured in the FCKH8 campaigns have also defended the works, stating that the videos helped raise awareness of sensitive topics.